fabiandres88/Acamica/delilah_Resto_Project/project/README.md

 http://localhost/phpmyadmin/index.php
 ```

+**4.Creating the database**

+In the left margin of phpMyAdmin below the Recent and Favorites buttons, click on New option, then into the Database name insert the name **delilah_resto** and click on Create button.
+Now you have the new database created and ready to start working.

 End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests